Recognized as one of Montreal's Top Employers (2018)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Jan 31, 2018)

 Here are some of the reasons why Canadian National Railway Company / CN was selected as one of Montreal's Top Employers (2018):

 - CN encourages employees to adopt and maintain healthy lifestyles through its health and wellness program, CN Traction -- additionally, employees working at the company's Montréal head office have free access to an onsite fitness facility with a variety of instructor-led classes such as kickboxing, aerobics, yoga and Zumba

 - CN cultivates an ownership mentality through a share purchase plan, available to all employees, and encourages employees to save for the future through the security of a defined benefit pension plan

-- With a strong national presence, CN operates the impressive employee and pensioner-run "Community Fund", which has raised more than $13.5 million over the past decade -- CN also manages the "Railroaders in the Community" program to provide grants to charitable organizations where employees, their families and retirees volunteer their time
+- CN operates the impressive employee and pensioner-run "Community Fund", which has raised more than $14.7 million over the past decade -- and also manages the "Railroaders in the Community" program to provide grants to charitable organizations where employees, their families, and retirees volunteer their time